dragmakex/LunchSphere/README.md

 #### Idea A
 <img src="Deliverables/LowFiPrototyping/IdeaA/Storyboard/IMG_1247.JPG" alt="Storyboard Idea A" title="Storyboard Idea A" width="500" height="600" />

+This version of the app illustrates the convenience of automated lunch scheduling for busy students.
+Without the hassle of daily planning, Mika receives timely notifications about lunch matches with friends.

 <img src="Deliverables/LowFiPrototyping/IdeaA/Paper/ideaA_2.jpg" alt="Paper Prototype Idea A 2" title="Paper Prototype Idea A 2" width="300" height="600" />

 At the start of each week, you can select your desired lunch times and canteen for each day.
 You can do so by scrolling through a list of available times and selecting your preferred canteen from a dropdown menu.
 The app then pairs you with friends who have opted for the same time slot.
 The final location is determined based on the majority vote.